jamietre/CsQuery/README.md

 When true, quotes are always used.
 Double-quotes are used by default, unless the content can be safely quoted without escaping using single-quotes but not using double-quotes.
 If escaping is required either way, double-quotes are also used.

+##### HTTP request options

+You can also pass options when making requests from remote servers.
+The global defaults are found in

+    public static ServerConfig DefaultServerConfig

+At this point there are only two options, but this will surely expand in the future as this functionality is more fully developed.

+    int Timeout

+A time (in milliseconds) after which the request should fail if it has not resolved.
+Default is 10000 (10 seconds).

+    string UserAgent

+The user agent string that should be reported to the remote server.

 ### The basics of the CsQuery object model